Also see the winners & reviews on our website

 We invite you to sign up for our media email list.
 Our email list is highly confidential and not shared with any other sources.
 We send out only two press releases per year.
 One release announces the opening of nominations for the new year's program—and the other announces the winners (in the fall immediately after the judge's decisions are finalized).
 To get on the mailing list, send an email to NOBA Chair Ron Watters at firstname.lastname@example.org.

-NOTE: High & low resolution cover scans of all books mentioned below are available for download.
+NOTE: High & low resolution cover scans of all books mention below are available for download.

 FOR IMMEDIATE RELEASE

 2010 National Outdoor Book Award Winners Announced